FrancineMADOH/fsjnd-project-two/README.md

 # fsjnd-project-two
 Build A Storefront Backend

+The following rest api simulate the backend of a e-commerce website based on 4 models categories, users, orders, products.
+A lis of the enpoints is available in the REQUIREMENTS.md file

 ## Environement set up
+- Connect to the postgres database using psql -U postgres and provide your username and password.
+- create a database owned by postgres.using the command CREATE DATABASE store_db WITH ENCODING 'UTF8';
+### Database

 In the root of the project add a .env file and provide values for the following variables: